libphy/which_animal/etc/progress.md

 I found randomly in internet a resource where mfcc is calculated using scikits.audiolab andsscikits.talkbox, so decided to try them.
 Installed scikits.audiolab and libsndfile : https://pypi.python.org/pypi/scikits.audiolab/
 Installed scikits.talkbox
+(** I ended up not using these tools.)

 Since audiolab doesn't support mp3 for license issue, I had to convert mp3 files to other format.  .ogg is as compact as mp3.
-Installed ffmpeg to convert mp3- the easiest way to install in mac is brew install ffmpeg, may need to install [yasm](http://macappstore.org/yasm/)) as well.
+Installed ffmpeg to convert mp3- the easiest way to install in mac is brew install ffmpeg, may need to install [yasm](http://macappstore.org/yasm/) as well.

 Tested conversion and it works.
 I found that I need to rename file names in order to make batch conversion easier. [ffmpeg file conversion](https://ffmpeg.org/ffmpeg.html#Video-and-Audio-file-format-conversion)
 Unfortunately, audiolab's file read didn't work for ogg as it's supposed to, so I converted mp3 to wav.